MonkDev/monkcms-snippets/Classes/Church/README.md

 ### setCampusAndRedirect()

 Set the campus with `setCampus()` and also redirect to the campus homepage.
+Gets the campus homepage URL based on the Page ID of the campus landing page (custom field needed in Ekklesia).

 ### getCampusCSS()